| Updated September 20th, 2004 Please read the

 firm to conduct a comprehensive study on the lighthouse and the catwalk,”

+she said.
 The current steel

 lighthouse was built in 1903, and the 800-foot iron catwalk was added in